135compact.com 16mm film ultra compact cameras Kiev 30 (M)

 and a choice of speeds and apertures.
 It has a big picture format,

 13x17, so it needs unperfed film.
-The early models obviously had a PC
+The original Kiev 30 models had a PC

-flash socket, which was suppressed later.
+flash socket, which was suppressed later on the 30M.
 Mine has none.

 16mm film is a movie film format, as was 35mm film.
 In the early